hansen487/vulnwebapp/README.md

 On my local machine, the credentials for the database are username: "root" and password: "".

 The once WAMP is launched with the files added into its "www" directory, the application can be accessed by typing "localhost/index.html"

+The submitted writeup includes all of the vulnerabilities as well as general overview of the application itself